 1. ARCHITECTURAL VISUALS – MORE THAN STAGE SETS FOR THE EYE

 In the previous article we discussed the role played by our senses while exploring a particular landscape.
-Now we will turn our attention to the process of representation and find concrete ways in which a Visualiser can evoke tactile cues through 3D renderings. (more…)
+Now we will turn our attention to the process of representation and find concrete ways in which a Visualiser can evoke tactile cues through 3D renderings or other types of computer generated imagery. (more…)

 1. BRIEF INTRODUCTION TO PHENOMENOLOGY